quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tracking Sent Packets {#tracking-sent-packets}

+To correctly implement congestion control, a QUIC sender tracks every retransmittable packet that it sends until the packet is acknowledged or lost.
-Retransmittable packets MUST be tracked until acknowledged or lost in order to correctly implement congestion control.
-It is expected implementations will index this information by packet number and crypto context and store the per-packet fields ({{sent-packet-fields}}) for loss recovery and congestion control.
+It is expected that implementations will be able to access this information by packet number and crypto context and store the per-packet fields ({{sent-packet-fields}}) for loss recovery and congestion control.

 After a packet is declared lost, it SHOULD be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
-This allows detection of spurious retransmissions and MAY avoid extra retransmissions if the frames contained within the packet were retransmitted and lost again.
+This allows for detection of spurious retransmissions.

 Sent packets are tracked for each packet number space, and ACK processing only applies to a single space.